WyldePointer/dwrap/README.md

   - Logging
   - In-memory database for records and caching.
 (Redis)
   - RESTful.
   - Implementing all records.
-(TXT, etc.)
+(Currently supporting A, MX, and TXT.)
   - Caching
   - Reverse lookup
   - Multiple host lookups in one query. (`get_ip_of_multiple_names google.com yahoo.com ya.ru`)